 All competitors in national and international events must be current members of ITCA (GBR) and must carry a Championship Number on their sail.
 Championship numbers are available free of charge to current ITCA (GBR) members and can be obtained through the Class Secretary.
-A description of where to apply Championship Numbers, Sail Numbers, and the GBR national code, can be found in the technical pages of the ITCAWorld web site:
+A description of where to apply Championship Numbers, Sail Numbers, and the GBR national code, can be found in the Class Rules that are available from the World Sailing website.

 Information specific to competing in ITCA (GBR) Area Traveller Series

 In additional to national events, ITCA (GBR) has divided its geography into nine Areas.
 Each hosts an Area Traveller Series.
 Details of these events are published in the specific Area Pages on this website.
 Each event in the series is run by a host club as a club Open Event with the club setting the Notice of Race and Sailing Instructions.
 Only sail numbers are required for these events, so sailors are not required to display Championship Numbers.
 Non-members of ITCA (GBR) can compete in their home club event, but sailors must be current members of ITCA (GBR) to have their event position recorded for any other event in the Area Traveller Series.
 Different Areas may have a differing number of events making up their Area Traveller Series.
 Results from the events in each Area are collated into an Traveller Series for each Area according to the following scoring system.
 The resulting ranking is the basis for any Area Traveller Series prizes: